twagar11/ansible-labs/role/README.md

         meta/
 ```

-By default Ansible will look in each directory within a role for a main.yml file for relevant content (also main.yaml and main):
+By default, Ansible will look in each directory within a role for a main.yml file for relevant content (also main.yaml and main):

 - `tasks/main.yml` - the main list of tasks that the role executes.
 - `handlers/main.yml` - handlers, which may be used within or outside this role.